leecher1337/mgoodies-skype/emoticons/Docs/emoticons_readme.txt

 CAUTION: THIS IS AN ALPHA STAGE PLUGIN.
 IT CAN DO VERY BAD THINGS.
 USE AT YOUR OWN RISK.

 This is a plugin to replace emoticons in message windows.
 It support replacement in the log and in message entry area.
-The image insertion functionality is provided by AniSmiley, so animated gifs are supported in both areas.
+Animated gifs are supported in both areas.

 It is based in two concepts: